joeggggg/python-chat/README.md

 # python chat
 ## Introduction

-- Learn to interact with different llm models, such as OpenAI, Google Gemini, HuggingFace, VertexAI and etc.,
+- Learn to interact with different llm models, such as OpenAI, Google Gemini, Google Gemini Vision, HuggingFace, VertexAI and etc.,
-- And LLM with Langchain, VectorDB, ...
+- And LLM with LiteLLM, Langchain, VectorDB, ...
+- Feed knowledge to llm for RAG, such as .csv, .pdf, website, etc
 #### stacks

 - Packages: litellm, langchain